deeplearning4j/deeplearning4j/spark.md

 * [Caching/Persisting RDD&lt;DataSets&gt; and RDD&lt;INDArrays&gt;](#caching)
 * [Using Kryo Serialization with Deeplearning4j](#kryo)
 * [Using Intel MKL on Amazon Elastic MapReduce with Deeplearning4j](#mklemr)

+prerequisites
+## <a name="prerequisites">Pre requisites</a>

+This page assumes a working knowledge of spark.
+If you are not familiar with how to both: setup spark clusters and run spark jobs, this page will not teach you that.
+Please consider understanding spark basics first.
+The [spark quick start](https://spark.apache.org/docs/latest/quick-start.html) is a great place to start with running spark jobs.

+If you are just looking for a way to run multiple models on the same server, consider using [parallelwrapper instead](https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-cuda-specific-examples/src/main/java/org/deeplearning4j/examples/multigpu/MultiGpuLenetMnistExample.java).

+Parallelwrapper implements the same concepts (parameter averaging and gradient sharing) optimized for a single server.
+You should use parallelwrapper when you have a big box (64 cores or more) or multiple gpus.

+Note that you can use multiple gpus AND cudnn with spark.
+The most difficult part of this will be cluster setup though.
+It is *not* dl4j's responsibility beyond being a spark job.

 ## <a name="overview">Overview</a>